 The Top 100 Digital Agencies Report, sponsored by Sitecore, ranks agencies according to fee income from their UK digital activities.
 The total fee income reported by the top 100 agencies this year is £1.18bn, up 23% from the £962m that these agencies earned last year.

-This growth was behind the optimism shown by the agencies, with 70% saying they were "very optimistic" for their growth for the next 12 months and not a single agency reporting a lack of optimism.
+This growth was behind the optimism shown by the agencies, with 77% saying they were "very optimistic" for their growth for the next 12 months and not a single agency reporting a lack of optimism.

 How optimistic are you for your business over the next 12 months?

-Over 400 agencies from across the UK expressed an interest in this year’s report which was previously published by New Media Age.
-This year the minimum fee income to make the list was £3,351,000 – up from £2,886,000 in the 2012 version of the report.
+Over 200 agencies from across the UK expressed an interest in this year’s report.
+This year the minimum fee income to make the list was £3,459,989 – up from £3,351,000 in last year's version of the report.

 With new entrants to the digital scene, competition was especially tough with some agencies slipping from the table.

-Despite talk of creativity in advertising being killed by data-driven marketing (a theme to be explored at our Festival of Marketing), the research also found that creative activities drive the largest share of average agency fee income; it accounted for an average of 21% of fees for agencies who work in this area.
-This was followed by technical development (14% / £168m), and marketing (12% / £148m).
+The research also found that creative activities drive the largest share of average agency fee income; it accounted for an average of 21% of fees for agencies who work in this area.
+This was followed by technical development (19%).

 The Top 10